wzzt/imgtogba/readme.md

 tbbbbbgggggrrrrr
 ```

-- Nonstandard transparent bit F (`0x8000`) may only be set if transparent mode is on and source is a GIF/PNG with a single transparent palette color.
+- Nonstandard transparent bit F (`0x8000`) will only be set if transparent mode is on.

 # Usage